-This scheme provides PhD students or early career researchers with an opportunity to develop an academic conference from scratch with guidance and mentoring from our staff.
+This scheme provides researchers in their early careers with an opportunity to develop an academic conference from scratch with guidance and mentoring from our staff.

 The experience of developing and running a Cumberland Lodge Colloquium is held in high regard by former participants.